HelpBot Assistant

 Graphical representation of layout

-These cells combinedly forms a grid-structured layout which will be hidden initially.
-This grid structured layout can be made visible by enabling the showGridLines property, which clearly pictures the cells split-up within the layout.
-These gridlines will be helpful in panels sizing and placement within the layout during initial designing of a dashboard.
+The cells collectively form a grid-structured layout that is initially hidden.
+This grid-structured layout can be made visible by enabling the showGridLines property, which clearly displays the cell divisions within the layout.
+These gridlines are helpful for panel sizing and placement within the layout during the initial design of a dashboard.

 In the following sample, the gridlines indicate the cells split-up of the layout and the data containers placed over these cells are known as panels.